emlid/emlid-docs/docs/reach/common/reachview/settings-rs2.md

 Night mode allows you to turn off the LEDs until the next reboot of the device.

 ### Bottom connector settings
-Enables automatic boot using the bottom connector on Reach RS+.
+Enables automatic boot using the bottom connector on Reach.
 Perfect for integrating the receiver with cars or tractors.

 ### System report
 The tool is used to facilitate issues reports.
 There are two kinds of system reports: